Single project recovery

 5

-Select the data to restore and click Restore selected or Restore all to proceed.
+Select the available metadata to restore and click Restore selected or Restore all to proceed.

 circle-check